Kumarmehta019/Museum-Mapper/README.md

 ## 5. Bugs

-- The random button doesnt work when you first click on it but when you click on it again, it works.
-- The Wish List on the card show page doesn't work properly, but this may also be due to running out of time.
+- The App is not fully mobile responsive and with more time this could be fixed.
+- There was a bug with the carousel images displaying half an image size, but I managed to fix this.
+- The map doesnt seem to show up, since deploying the project on Heroku.

 ## 6. Wins and Challenges

 ### Wins:

-- Pair Coding - this was my first time pair coding on a project.
-Isaac and I worked really well together and really played to each other's strengths and weaknesses.
-Having an extra pair of eyes on a project really helps to overcome errors that each of us might have.
+- Group Coding - this was my first time working in a big group coding on a full-stack project.
+Our group worked really well together and really played to each other's strengths and weaknesses.
+Having an extra pair of eyes on a project really helps to overcome problems and think of different solutions to problems.
 It also improves your learning on topics/areas you require further development on.

 - Functionality- Given the short time we were given, I am amazed at how far we came and what we were able to build.
-If given more time I wonder how much more we could have built out this website and completed the components we didn't get around to completing.
+If given more time I wonder how much more we could have built out this App and making it more mobile responsive.

-- React and APIs- Using React and a public API to create a website which displays the information to a user in a fun and aesthetically pleasing way.
+- Full-Stack Project- As this was my first full-stack project it was great to see how the front-end conencted with the backend.
+It was also amazing how much we had acomplished as a group but also individually to build out this App.

 ### Challenges:

-- Time - one of the biggest challenges we faced during this project was completing the project to a standard we were both happy with.
-We were unable to implement the search and the Wish List functionality, which we could have if we were given more time.
-These however were stretch goals for us as our main purpose was to display the three card categories and individual card show page.
+- One of the biggest challenges we faced during this project was completing the project to a standard we were all happy with.
+We were unable to implement a moble responsive App but are extremely happy with the end result.

-- Bulma CSS Framework - Figuring out how to use the different components of Bulma and what variations you could make to these took some time to figure out, but it was also a win as we both knew how to use Bulma by the end of the project.
+- How to use Swiperjs and implementing this towards the project.
+- How to use local storage to store data and use this data to display the username on the navbar.

 ## 7. Future Improvements

-- Fix the bugs
+- Fix the bugs.
-- Make the website mobile responsive
+- Make the App mobile responsive.
-- complete the Wish List functionality
-- complete the search functionality
+- Add more CSS and styling to the App.

 ## 8. Key Learnings

-- Learning to use React `useEffect` and `useState` as well as the React-Router-Dom.
+- Learning to read documentation for a new library and implementing it on the project.
-- Learning to use Bulma CSS Framework
+- Learning to use Bulma CSS Framework.
-- Utilising Insomnia to test API endpoints and get requests
+- Utilising Insomnia to test API endpoints and get requests.
-- Creating a wireframe on Figma
+- Creating a wireframe on Figma.
-- Learning to work as a pair and working around each others schedule
+- Learning to work as a group and working around each others schedule.